ciceklab/DeepND/README.md

 ### Hardware Requirements

 <b>GPU:</b><br/>
-- For all spatio temporal regions : 7 nVidia GeForce GTX 1080 or equivalent configurations with at least 70GB of memory;  Recommended: 3 nVidia Titan RTx<br/>
+- For all spatio temporal regions : 7 NVIDIA GeForce GTX 1080 or equivalent configurations with at least 70GB of memory;  Recommended: 3 NVIDIA Titan RTx<br/>
-- For the Example included in this repository : 1 nVidia GeForce GTX 1080 or equivalent configurations<br/>
+- For the Example included in this repository : 1 NVIDIA GeForce GTX 1080 or equivalent configurations<br/>

 <b>Disk Storage:</b> 25 GB of free disk space